kamilashi/kamilashi.github.io/_posts/2020-07-07-ghosts-never-talk.md

 <!-- autoplay; -->

 <iframe src="https://player.vimeo.com/video/1085071250?share=copy" width="720" height="405" frameborder="0" allow=" fullscreen; picture-in-picture" allowfullscreen></iframe>
-*The video shows some additional gameplay features, like the layer switching, teleport interactions and a dialogue.
-The dialogue system is powered by Yarn Spinner.*
+*The video shows some additional gameplay features, like ground layer switching, teleport interactions and a dialogue.
+The dialogue system is powered by the Yarn Spinner package.*